Florida woman becomes US citizen at age 103

 Monestime says Joseph migrated from Haiti 15 years ago and became a permanent resident.

 The commissioner says Joseph's naturalization embodies the melting pot that is Miami-Dade County.
-She posted a photo showing Joseph in front of a replica of the Statue of Liberty.
+He posted a photo showing Joseph in front of a replica of the Statue of Liberty.

-Note: This story has been edited to correct pronoun in last paragraph to 'he.'